-WASHINGTON, Sept.
-18 - Builder confidence in the market for newly built, single-family homes rose for a fifth consecutive month in September to a level of 40 on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI), released today.
-This latest three-point gain brings the index to its highest reading since June of 2006.
+WASHINGTON, June 17 - Builder confidence in the market for newly-built single-family homes hit a significant milestone in June, surging eight points to a reading of 52 on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI) released today.
+Any reading over 50 indicates that more builders view sales conditions as good than poor.

 "This is the first time the HMI has been above 50 since April 2006, and surpassing this important benchmark reflects the fact that builders are seeing better market conditions as demand for new homes increases," said NAHB Chairman Rick Judson, a home builder and developer from Charlotte, N.C.
 "With the low inventory of existing homes, an increasing number of buyers are gravitating toward new homes."